The Discomfort of Evening

-The Discomfort of Evening (De avond is ongemak) is the debut novel by Dutch writer Marieke Lucas Rijneveld, published in 2018.
+The Discomfort of Evening (De avond is ongemak) is the debut novel by Dutch writer Lucas Rijneveld, published in 2018.
 On 26 August 2020, Rijneveld became the first Dutch writer to win the £50,000 International Booker Prize, shared jointly with the novel's English translator Michele Hutchison.

 Summary

 The Discomfort of Evening concerns the life of ten-year old Jas, a Dutch girl who lives with her Reformed family on a dairy farm in the Netherlands.
 Jas is grieving the death of her brother Matthies, who died in an ice skating accident.
 His death drives further instability in the family and deteriorates Jas' mental health.

 According to Rijneveld, the book's themes are thematically influenced by the work of Jan Wolkers.

 Background

 The novel became a bestseller upon its release in the Netherlands.
 It has been the subject of controversy due to its graphic depictions of animal abuse and adolescent sexuality.
 It was first published on 31 January 2018 by Atlas Contact in the Netherlands.
 It was translated into English by Michele Hutchison and first published on 5 March 2020 as The Discomfort of Evening by Faber and Faber in the United Kingdom (ISBN 978-0-571-34936-4).
 Hutchison's translation was later published in the United States by Graywolf Press on 18 August 2020 (ISBN 978-1-64445-034-5).